Curriculum Policy

  take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues

- communicate effectively with third parties with regard to pupils’ achievements and well-being
+ communicate effectively with third parties with regard to learners’ achievements and well-being

 Teacher Team: Supporting Learners